BBVA/data-refinery/docs/source/thebasics.rst

 produce another, more specialized function.
 This specialized function can then be used to transform the field.
-This style of operation improves simple composition given that all functions will have the same input and output instead of a veriable number of parameters.
+This style of operation improves simple composition given that all functions will have the same input and output instead of a variable number of parameters.

 type_enforcer
 .............